bfix/dynamo/rt/README.md

 A simple inventory control model (Page 124, Figure 3.25)

 This is a base model to show the effects of different test functions (STEP, RAMP, NOISE,...) in a model run.
-See the following specific models:
+See the following specific models which were executed for 100 epochs (101 iterations):

 <table>
 <tr>